 Happy cooking and sipping!

-(Adapted from Martha Stewart’s Homemade Hot Chocolate recipe.)
+Adapted by Suzanne Klein, Tea Foodie from Martha Stewart’s Homemade Hot Chocolate recipe.

 Makes about 8 cups of hot chocolate mix, enough to make about 40 cups of hot chocolate.